bjori/vagrant-mongodb/README.md

 Creates (by default) 8 virtual machines based on Ubuntu Lucid (64bits).

-1x ReplicaSet (primary, secondary, arbiter) without authentication.
+* 1x ReplicaSet (primary, secondary, arbiter) without authentication.
-1x ReplicaSet (primary, secondary, arbiter) wit authentication.
+* 1x ReplicaSet (primary, secondary, arbiter) wit authentication.
-1x Standalone server without authentication.
+* 1x Standalone server without authentication.
-1x Standalone server with authentication.
+* 1x Standalone server with authentication.

-The ReplicaSet servers will have their /etc/hosts synchronized among them.
+The ReplicaSet servers will have their _/etc/hosts_ synchronized among them.

-All servers will retrieve and install the latest MongoDB from the 10gen repository.
+All servers will retrieve and install the latest MongoDB from the official 10gen repository.

-Several new Vagrant configurations are available in the Vagrantfile to configure a MongoDB replicaset, such as the servers priority.
+Several new Vagrant configurations are available in the _Vagrantfile_ to configure a MongoDB replicaset, such as the servers priority.

-A new Vagrant comand is availalbe to initialize the replicaset based on the configuration in the Vagrantfile, and to create users for authenticated setup.
+A new Vagrant comand is availalbe to initialize the replicaset based on the configuration in the _Vagrantfile_, and to create users for authenticated setup.

 Usage